poenaruiulian/todoRN/README.md

 <div>
 <br>

 All the completed tasks are accessible by pressing the button at the end of the page.
-The user will be redirected to the **Completed tasks** screen, where he can see his project.
+The user will be redirected to the **Completed tasks** screen, where he can see his nice and done tasks.

 <div style="flex-direction:row">
   <img src="./readmeImages/completedtasks.PNG" width="288" height="512">